srinjoydutta03/OpenAImer-Track-2/README.md

 - If you submit multiple PRs, only your best submission will be displayed

 ## Validation Dataset
 The validation dataset is hosted privately on Kaggle and will be accessed securely during evaluation.
-The dataset consists of standard ImageNet validation images for classification.
+The dataset consists of standard validation images similar to the training set for classification.

 ## Leaderboard
 The current leaderboard can be found in [LEADERBOARD.md](LEADERBOARD.md).
 It is automatically updated with each successful submission and ranks participants by their final score.

 ## Important Dates
-- Competition Start: [Date]
+- Competition Start: 12-April-2025 6:00 PM IST
+- Submission Start: 17-April-2025 6:00 PM IST
-- Submission Deadline: [Date]
+- Submission Deadline: 17-April-2025 11:59 PM IST
-- Winners Announcement: [Date]

 ## Technical Requirements
 - Your model must load using standard PyTorch, TensorFlow, or TFLite loading functions
 - Input preprocessing must match the original ResNet18 requirements
-- Output format must match the original ResNet18 (1000-class softmax predictions)
+- Output format must match the original ResNet18 (100-class softmax predictions)
-- Models exceeding 500MB will be rejected

 ## Resources
 - [Original ResNet18 Documentation](https://pytorch.org/hub/pytorch_vision_resnet/)